 - Minimum Income (Singaporean & PR): S$30,000

 Compare no annual fee credit cards in Singapore

-What you need to know about no annual fee credit cards
+What is a no annual fee credit card?

 A no annual fee credit card doesn’t charge you for yearly account maintenance, which could save you anywhere from S$30 to S$700 or more per year.
 This type of credit card can be ideal if you want to keep your costs low or if you don’t use your card regularly and can’t justify paying high fees.